 Some famous examples of tech biggies writing answers on Quora in its first year include Netflix CEO Reed Hastings.
 Facebook co-founder Dustin Moskovitz, Medium founder Evan Williams etc.

-In May 2012, Techcrunch reported that Quora had raised $50 Million at a $400 million pre-money valuation from Peter Theil, of which Quora co-founder Adam D’Angelo invested $20 Million of his own money.
+In May 2012, Techcrunch reported that Quora had raised $50 Million at a $400 million pre-money valuation from, $20 Million of which was co-founder Adam D’Angelo’s own money.

 “They’ve invested in a lot of similar companies.
 They understood all our metrics really well.
 They’re also very long-term-oriented.
 We won’t have near-term pressure to sell or make money.
 Tiger said they were willing to hold on to our stock for 10 years, which is a perfect alignment with our strategy.”